CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 ~~~~

 The table reports the total number of non-missing values (`make` appears to be entirely missing because it is non-numeric), the mean (the average
-value), the standard deviation (a measure of how spread out the data is) and the minimum and maximum non-missing^[As we
+value), the standard deviation (a measure of how spread out the data is) and the minimum and maximum non-missing^[As we discuss [later][conditional
-discuss [later](data-manipulation.html#conditional-variable-generation), in Stata, missing values (represented by `.` in the data) are considered to
+variable generation], in Stata, missing values (represented by `.` in the data) are considered to be higher than any other number (so 99999 < .).]
-be higher than any other number (so 99999 < .).] values observed.
+values observed.

 Here's some suggestions of how to look at these values.